ForestAdmin/toolbelt/README.md

 [![Build Status](https://travis-ci.org/ForestAdmin/toolbelt.svg?branch=master)](https://travis-ci.org/ForestAdmin/toolbelt)

-The Lumberjacks' toolbelt is the Forest CLI which makes easy to manage your back office application directly from the terminal.
+The Lumberjacks' toolbelt is the Forest Admin CLI which makes easy to manage your back office application directly from the terminal.

 ### Install